haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ### Environment managment

-Using a .env file will enable you to use environment variables for local development without polluting the global environment namespace.
+Using a environment file will enable us to easy switch local development without polluting the global environment namespace.
 It will also keep your environment variable names and values isolated to the same project that utilizes them.

 ```env
 APP_ENV=demo